RPG Group: KEC International

-KEC is a power transmission engineering-procurement-construction (EPC) companies in the world, recording a turnover of ₹13,114 crore in the financial year 2020–21.
+KEC is a power transmission engineering-procurement-construction (EPC) company, recording a turnover of ₹13,114 crore in the financial year 2020–21.
 The company has developed power infrastructure in over 70 countries across South Asia, the Middle East and North Africa (MENA), Africa, Central Asia, and the Americas.
 While power transmission is its largest vertical, the company also has a presence in railways, civil, urban infrastructure, solar infrastructure, and oil and gas cross-country pipelines.

 SAE Towers

 In April 2010, KEC International set up the world's largest tower testing station at Butibori, in Nagpur.
-The new test station will facilitate validation of the Extra-High Voltage (EHV) energy network.
 In September 2010, KEC International acquired Houston-based SAE Towers, a group of operating companies incorporated in the United States, Mexico, and Brazil, consolidated through SAE Towers Holdings, LLC.
 This acquisition created the second largest steel-lattice tower manufacturer in the world with approximately 1,02,000 MT of annual production capacity.
 The company also executes EPC works for several transmission lines in the region.

 Information technology

 Zensar Technologies

 Zensar Technologies is an information technology services and outsourcing company headquartered in Pune, India.
-It offers information technology (IT) and BPO products and services to Fortune 500 clients.
-Zensar has a marketing presence in the US, Europe, Asia Pacific, and South Africa.
+It offers information technology (IT) and BPO products and services.
 The company has software development centers at Pune, Hyderabad, and Bangalore in India; Gdańsk, Poland; and the Middle East.

-Zensar service areas include application support and development, application portfolio management, testing, enterprise collaboration and content management, enterprise application integration, business intelligence and data warehousing.
-Zensar's core competency is application modernization, using Zensar's SBP framework.
-Zensar is a CMMI Level 5 Company with activity that spans utilities, retail and distribution, banking, financial services and insurance, manufacturing, and telecommunications.

 Specialty

 Raychem RPG

 Raychem RPG Limited is a 50:50 joint venture between RPG and US group TE Connectivity (formerly Tyco Electronics).
-It is involved in engineering products and services to power, telecommunications, hydrocarbon, oil and gas, and water industries.
-It manufactures cable accessories up to 245 kV, and connector systems, viz. shear bolt, low power-loss wedge connectors, insulation piercing, deep step indentation, and bolted, up to 1200kV.
-Raychem Zero-Halogen Heat-shrink technology is widely used in Metro underground applications.
-Raychem has an innovation centre in Halol, Gujarat, wherein research on polymers for electrical applications, connection technologies, and power electronics, take place.
-The thrust is on solutions to the power sector, to lower the Aggregate Technical & Commercial losses (AT & C).
-Raychem RPG has introduced Delta-transformer technology, which has lower No-load losses, as compared to conventional transformers.
+It manufactures cable accessories and connector systems for the power sector.